patha454/substrate/README.md

 - Error handling: Most programs need reliable error handling.
 - String processing: Often useful, but complex.
 - Container types: No one wants to re-implement a linked list again.
--

 ## What does not belong in Substrate

 - I/O: I/O is platform-dependent, and belongs in a higher-level library.
 - Memory management: Memory allocation is platform-dependent.
-Substrate
+Substrate depends on the user to allocate and free memory.